Shannon M.D. Smith

-Shannon is a ritualist, dancer, facilitator, traveler, administrator and life long student.
-She holds a BFA from SUNY Purchase and has taught contemporary dance technique, authentic movement, and contact improvisation.
-Her passions have evolved to include consciousness studies from around the world including Chinese Medicine, Polarity Therapy, Afro-Brazilian spirituality and Goddess studies.
-These many energetic and archetypal maps have informed her perspective on dance, consciousness, and the body as a whole.
-As an activist, Shannon has found a calling working for the water, and finds the place of art, spirituality and ecology to be one of the most fulfilling marriages in her life.
-She has variously taught, performed and presented work across the country in Colorado, New York, Pennsylvania, Massachusetts, California, Hawaii, North Carolina and Connecticut.
-Shannon has been the Facilitator at the Center for Earth Ethics at Union Theological Seminary since September of 2016.
+Shannon is a ritualist, dancer, writer, facilitator, traveler, administrator and life long student.
+She holds a BFA from SUNY Purchase and has taught contemporary dance technique, authentic movement and contact improvisation.
+Her passions have evolved to include consciousness studies from around the world whose energetic and archetypal maps have informed perspectives on trauma and the sacred body.
+As an activist, Shannon has found a calling working for the water.
+She has been a contributor to Passionate Waters, participated in Global Water Dances since 2013 and most recently founded Women of the Water, an organization dedicated to supporting the international efforts of those rising up to work for the water giving special attention to women finding their voices in leadership.
+Additionly, Shannon has been engaged in field research at sacred sites in Ireland and throughout Europe exploring the emerging study into Re-Indigenization through restoration of ancestral wisdom and the Celtic mythos.
+Shannon has been on the team of the Center for Earth Ethics at Union Theological Seminary since September of 2016.

 From the Blog